International Institute in Geneva

 "For 25 years, IIG has been committed to excellence in teaching, learning, innovating, and developing leaders who can make a difference.”
 Eric Willumsen.
 President of the IIG

-As a Swiss higher education foundation, the institution has integrated international academic standards by gaining dual European and American accreditation and is among the top business schools in Switzerland.
+As a Swiss non-profit foundation of higher education, the institution has achieved international academic standards by gaining dual European and American accreditations and the master in International Trade and Finance is ranked number 29 th worldwide by QS World University Rankings.

-Our institution offers a wide range of Bachelor and Master programs in business administration, international relations, digital media and IT.
+Our institution offers a wide range of Bachelor and Master programs in Business Administration, International Relations and Diplomacy, Business Analytics and Artificial Intelligence .

-All these curriculums prepare students to learn and lead in an increasingly digital world.
-The International Institute in Geneva (IIG) continues to strengthen its network of educational partners around the world
+All programs prepare students to acquire soft skills to lead in an increasingly digital world.
+The International Institute in Geneva (IIG) is continuously strengthening its’ international network of educational partners.

-Our ambition is to create a strong balance between theoretical foundations and practical applications, through the use of real business problems and visits to major multinational companies in the region.
+Our ambition is to provide programs having a strong balance between theory and practical applications, through the use of real cases including visits to major multinational companies and international organizations.

 Class sizes are small to allow for group discussions and to provide more individualized attention.
 The International Institute in Geneva (IIG) is committed to helping students reach their full potential.